computations/bigrig/README.md

 - `--tree`: Path to the tree file used for the simulation
 - `--root-range`: Range for the species at the root of the tree.
 Alternatively, the starting range.
-- `--d`: Dispersion rate for the simulation.
+- `-d/--dispersion`: Dispersion rate for the simulation.
-- `--e`: Extinction rate for the simulation.
+- `-e/--extinction`: Extinction rate for the simulation.
+- `-v/--allopatry`: Allopatry/vicariance rate for the simulation.
+- `-s/--sympatry`:  Sympatry rate for the simulation.
+- `-y/--copy`: Copy rate for the simulation.
+- `-j/--jump`: Jump rate for the simulation.

 Additionally, there are a number of optional parameters: